T

 landmark

-Ascend this ancient fortress atop a dramatic desert plateau, a UNESCO World Heritage site.
-Explore Herod's palaces, Roman siege ramparts, and learn about its heroic history.
+Ascend the ancient fortress of Masada, a UNESCO World Heritage site, perched atop a dramatic cliff overlooking the Dead Sea.
+Explore Herod's palaces and learn about its heroic history.

-• Take the cable car up for ease, or hike the Snake Path for a challenging experience (start very early if hiking).
+• Take the cable car up for ease, or hike the Snake Path for an early morning challenge (check opening times for hike).

 2. Midday